Zanthoxylum: Sichuan pepper

-Triphal and teppal
+Tirphal and teppal

 In the states of Maharashtra, Karnataka, and Goa in Western India, the dried berries of Zanthoxylum rhetsa are known as teppal or tirphal in Marathi are added to foods such as legumes and fish.
 The name in both languages means 'three fruits' or 'three pods'.
 Because the trees bear fruit during the monsoon season, the berries are associated with the concurrent Krishna Janmashtami festival.

 The fresh fruits are parrot green in color and are used as a flavouring agent in many curries made with a paste of coconut, chilis, and other spices.
 When dried, the flesh of the fruit hardens, turns a brownish black color and opens up to show the black seeds within.
 The seeds are discarded and the dried fruit is stored in containers for use around the year.
 Mostly used in fish preparations and a few vegetarian dishes, with coconut masala, this spice has a very strong woody aroma and is discarded at the time of eating the curry.